morganstanley/testplan/doc/en/introduction.rst

                             "pattern" - List tests in `--patterns` / `--tags` compatible format.
 Max 25 testcases per suite will be displayed.

                             "name" - List tests in readable format.
 Max 25 testcases per suite will be displayed.
-      -i, --interactive     Enable interactive mode.
-A port may be specified, otherwise the port defaults to 0.

     General:
       --runpath             Path under which all temp files and logs will be created.
       --timeout             Expiry timeout on test execution.
+      -i, --interactive     Enable interactive mode.
+A port may be specified, otherwise the port defaults to 0.
+      --watch-lines         Enables tracing tests impacted by some specific change.
+A file containing file names and their line numbers to be watched must be specified.
+      --output-impacted-tests
+                            Specify output file for impacted tests given changes to watch (see --watch-lines).
+Will be ignored if --watch-lines is not specified.
+Output is in test pattern format with one pattern per line.
+Default to standard output.

     Filtering:
       --patterns            Test filter, supports glob notation & multiple arguments.